Criminology BSc (Hons) – 2022 entry

-We give our students the opportunity to acquire international experience during their degrees by taking advantage of our exchange agreements with overseas universities or by completing a Professional Training placement abroad.
-In addition to the hugely enjoyable and satisfying experience, time spent abroad adds a distinctive element to your CV.
-Visit our global exchanges pages to check where you can go.
+We give our students the opportunity to acquire international experience during their studies by taking advantage of our exchange agreements with overseas universities or by completing a Professional Training placement abroad.

-- Nanyang Technological University
+- Nanyang Technological University, Singapore

 - Seoul National University, South Korea

-- Cincinnati University
+- University of Cincinnati, US

 - North Carolina State University, US

 - University of Central Florida, US

-- Monash University
+- Monash University, Australia

-- La Trobe University
+- La Trobe University, Australia

-- Brock University
+- Brock University, Canada

 Terms and conditions